Maria Catherine Stapleton

 Vice-Admiral Norman Atherton Wodehouse1

-Vice-Admiral Norman Atherton Wodehouse was born on 18 May 1887.2 He was the son of Reverend Frederick Armine Wodehouse and Alice Elizabeth Juliana Powys.3 He married Theodosia Frances Boyle, daughter of Captain Edward Louis Dalrymple Boyle and Theodosia Isabella Ogilvie, on 22 October 1923.1 He died in July 1941 at age 54, killed on active service, at sea.2
+Vice-Admiral Norman Atherton Wodehouse was born on 18 May 1887.2 He was the son of Reverend Frederick Armine Wodehouse and Alice Elizabeth Juliana Powys.2 He married Theodosia Frances Boyle, daughter of Captain Edward Louis Dalrymple Boyle and Theodosia Isabella Ogilvie, on 22 October 1923.1 He died on 4 July 1941 at age 54, killed on active service, at sea.2,3

-He held the office of Aide-de-Camp to HM King George VI between 1936 and 1939.2 He was decorated with the award of the Order of the Striped Tiger of China.2 He was invested as a Companion, Order of the Bath (C.B.) in 1939.2 He gained the rank of Vice-Admiral in the service of the Royal Navy.1 He fought in the Second World War.1
+He held the office of Aide-de-Camp to HM King George VI between 1936 and 1939.2 He was awarded the Order of the Striped Tiger of China.2 He was appointed Companion, Order of the Bath (C.B.) in 1939.2 He gained the rank of Vice-Admiral in the Royal Navy.1 He fought in the Second World War.1

 Children of Vice-Admiral Norman Atherton Wodehouse and Theodosia Frances Boyle